 Blue fall color palettes

 As much as we love to keep toasty in the fall, we can’t forget about the more moody tones too.
 While blue isn’t common in fall color palettes, it reminds us of the cooler days when winter starts nudging in.

 18. Dancing in the rain

 HEX codes: #04203c • #234d74 • #355e84 • #6c92ab • #c8d7e6

 Reminiscent of crisp fall air, this fall palette uses muted blue hues.
 When creating a monochromatic palette like this one, use a mix of mid-tone blues as well as lighter and darker shades for contrast.

-The wordmark logo example above pairs a dark blue background with a light blue text, expertly using contrast.
+The wordmark logo example above pairs a dark blue background with light blue text, expertly using contrast.
 The mid-tone blues are perfect for accents and decorators.

 HEX codes: #693329 • #985144 • #cfd3d7 • #1c4463 • #182e3d

-This palette includes warm red-browns to complement the deep blues and striking cool grey.
-Like a pumpkin spice latte on a rainy day, the browns here add warmth to the fresh blues.
+This fall color palette includes warm red-browns to complement the deep blues and striking cool grey.
+Like a pumpkin spice latte on a rainy day, the browns add warmth to the fresh blues.